Looking for spectacular Hercules party ideas? Read this!

-Looking for Hercules party ideas?
-You found it!
 Disney’s Hercules has a special place in my heart.
-For a long time I said it was my favorite Disney movie, narrowly edged out by Mulan.
 I was severely bullied as a teenager so the opening of Hercules really resonates with me.
 I can’t tell you how many times I’d workout to this song and dream about finding the place where I belong.
-The Rose Table is that place so thank you for your love and support.
+The Rose Table is that place for me so THANK YOU for your continued love and support.

 In my opinion, Hercules is the funniest Disney movie.
 You laugh the whole time!
 My regular readers know that I studied abroad in Greece and that Greek food is my favorite so I’ve been counting down the days for this Disney Dinner for so many reasons.
 If you’re looking for Hercules party ideas and recipes, you’ve come to the right place!

-This was also a very special Disney Dinner because my best friend Sarah, affectionately known to many of my readers as Caribbean Sarah, flew in from Los Angeles for this party.
+This was also a very special Disney Dinner because my best friend Sarah flew in from Los Angeles for this party.
 It was fitting because her sister was actually my ancient history professor in college.
 That’s how we met!
 It’s really come full circle now.

 The Ambiance